rgolding/gatech-swapr-server-node/README.md

 user_4, password4

 Hashes/salts are generated from https://www.bcrypt-generator.com.
 The bcrypt implementation uses only 10^8 iterations of the key derivation function (i.e., a "cost" of 08, as indicated by the $08 near the beginning of each salted hash).
 10^12 is apparently best practice these days.

+## Setup PostgreSQL For Macs
+1. a You need to download the installer from PostgreSQL Official website.
+(Windows)
+1. b Install using HomeBrew: (Mac) brew install postgresql
+2. postgres user and PostGres databse should be automatically created.
+Make a new server and database with any names, update files in sequelize.json to reflect your choice.
+Tables should be made automatically with grunt.
+3. Download Postico https://eggerapps.at/postico/ for table gui.
+Connect to user postgres.